-Karnataka turns 61!
-And for The Akshaya Patra Foundation, Karnataka is the birthplace of Food for Education initiative.
+Karnataka turns 62!
+And for The Akshaya Patra Foundation, Karnataka is the birthplace.

-November 1st is Kannada Rajyotsava, the day that the state of Karnataka was formed.
+Every year, 1st November is celebrated as Kannada Rajyotsava, the day that the state of Karnataka was formed.
 On this day, in 1956 all the Kannada speaking areas of South India were merged into a new state.
-The state was initially called Mysore, but this was considered too reminiscent of the old princely regiment, and the name was changed to Karnataka on 1st November, 1973.
+The state was initially called Mysore, but this was considered too reminiscent of the old princely regiment, and the name was changed to Karnataka on 1st November 1973.

-Kannada Rajyotsava is celebrated very enthusiastically all over the state.
-The state is dotted with Red and Yellow as the Karnataka flag is hoisted at important locations, and the state anthem is sung.
-The beauty of this day is that it is enjoyed with as much excitement across age groups, religion, gender and income, making it a truly wholesome and inclusive celebration.
+The entire state celebrates Kannada Rajyotsava with much enthusiasm.
+The state is dotted with red and yellow as the Karnataka flag is hoisted at important locations, and the state anthem is sung.
+The beauty of this day is that it is enjoyed with as much excitement across all age groups, religion, gender and income, making it a truly wholesome and inclusive celebration.